jflorian/doubledog-tuned/README.md

 <!---
+This file is part of the doubledog-tuned Puppet module.
 Copyright 2018 John Florian <jflorian@doubledog.org>
 SPDX-License-Identifier: GPL-3.0-or-later

-This file is part of the doubledog-tuned Puppet module.

-doubledog-tuned is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.
 -->

 # tuned

 #### Table of Contents